-For personal property coverage, ACV would take the stolen or damaged TV from the above example and take into account factors such as it’s age, and provide you with a reimbursement that is oftentimes less than what it will cost you to go buy a brand-new one.
-This is because in most cases, the older something is, the less valuable it becomes due to things like normal wear and tear.
+For personal property coverage, ACV would take the stolen or damaged TV from the above example and take into account factors such as its age, and provide you with a reimbursement that is oftentimes less than what it will cost you to go buy a brand-new one.
+This is because, in most cases, the older something is, the less valuable it becomes due to things like normal wear and tear.

-For your home, the age of your home’s roof, walls, appliances, lighting, etc. will all be taken into account and you will be reimbursed based on their current value that incorporates that depreciation.
-Once again, oftentimes this is less than what the materials and labor to replace and rebuild will cost you.
+For your home, the age of your home’s roof, walls, appliances, lighting, etc. will all be taken into account, and you will be reimbursed based on their current value that incorporates that depreciation.
+Once again, oftentimes, this is less than what the materials and labor to replace and rebuild will cost you.

 Replacement Cost or Actual Cash Value, Which to Choose?

 By default, many homeowners policies provide replacement cost coverage, but in many cases, you will have the option to adjust this.
-Which option you decide to go with might depend on requirements from your lender or conditions of your mortgage.
+Which option you decide to go with might depend on requirements from your lender or the conditions of your mortgage.
 It is also crucial to decide what makes sense for you financially.
 Replacement cost will allow you to replace your home and personal belongings without requiring additional funds from your savings account, but it will cost you more in the form of higher monthly premiums.

 Home Insurance for Less

 TGS Insurance has been helping homeowners save and bundle their insurance with other crucial policies for decades.
 We work tirelessly to provide your home with a resource they can trust from our talented team of agents and save money each month on your premium.
-Contact us today to choose from one of our many top-rated insurance providers with no-hassle to you.
+Contact us today to choose from one of our many top-rated insurance providers with no hassle to you.

 Actual Cash Value = Replacement Cost Value – Depreciation.